metamorfos/metamorfos.github.io/_posts/2013-07-20-taking-on-a-mentor.md

 and doing small boring tasks.
-We went more of the [Rousseau][rousseau_wiki] path, of picking a project, and then learning as we go with a small foundation to iterate upon and an idea of how Ruby works and what we can do with it. _The gist of Rousseau's ideas on education is to find what the student is it interested in learning, to peak their interest._
+We went more of the [Rousseau][rousseau_wiki] path, of picking a project, and then learning as we go with a small foundation to iterate upon and an idea of how Ruby works and what we can do with it. _The gist of Rousseau's ideas on education is to find what the student is interested in learning, to peak their interest._

 _I was motivated by writing code instead of reading about it_, so that's what we the first couple of weeks.
 After a while, structuring and designing